dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    ```
    sudo kubeadm init --pod-network-cidr 192.168.0.0/16
    ```
    Execute the commands to configure kubectl as returned by `kubeadm init`.
 Most likely they will be as follows:
    ```
    mkdir -p $HOME/.kube
    sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
    sudo chown $(id -u):$(id -g) $HOME/.kube/config
    ```

-   > **Note**: If you are on a multi-node cluster, you will need to join all of the non-master nodes to the cluster using the `kubeadm join` command.
-Scroll upward in your terminal to locate the `join` command as returned by `kubeadm init`.
-Copy and paste it in each of the node's shell prompt.
-   {: .alert .alert-info}

 1. Download the [`calico.yaml` manifest]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/hosted/kubeadm/1.7/calico.yaml).